cnerg/cnerg.github.com/zotero/README.md

 Automating Updates the Publication List
 ========================================

+This script is provided to support testing of the Zotero API.
+The live website is built using Github actions that invoke similar commands without using this script.
+If you are debugging the way that the live pages use Zotero, you may want to look into the Github workflows.

 The script `update_json_w_bibtex.sh` will perform queries of the following CNERG Publication sub-collections, getting the most recent 100 items in each and storing them in different files.